thirdbyte/bof_scripts/README.md

 ### 5_find_jmp_esp.py

 1. `./5_find_jmp_esp.py`
-2. Copy the Mona command, paste it in Immunity Debugger & run it.
+2. Copy the mona command, paste it in Immunity Debugger & run it.
 Alternatively, execute `!mona modules` followed by `!mona find -s '\xff\xe4' -m module.dll` if the previous command does not return a `JMPESP`
 3. Note the `JMPESP` address

 ### 6_confirm_jmp_esp.py